ITS Web Hero Banner Graphic

 Location: HNSC 128

-To start off our Community Engagement day, we are joined by Knowledge to Impact, Indigenous Research Support Team, Industry Partnerships, and Community Engagement.
-Get to know their teams, the resources they provide and how they can help you build successful partnerships!
+To start off our Community Engagement Day, we are joined by the Knowledge to Impact, Indigenous Research Support, Industry Partnerships, Office of Partnerships, International and Urban Alliance teams.
+Get to know them, the resources they provide and how they can help you build successful partnerships!

 Format: Hybrid